 Another important distinction which can be made is the difference between immediate and deferred corrective maintenance.
 Immediate corrective maintenance is performed as soon as the failure occurs or degradation is detected.
 This minimizes downtime and focuses on getting the equipment back in perfect working order as soon as possible.
 Reactive maintenance is usually immediate because of the cost risks associated with non-functioning equipment.
 Immediate corrective maintenance should always be carried out on any equipment which performs a critical function.

 Deferred corrective maintenance refers to any situation in which the equipment is allowed to degrade further or remain non-functional before maintenance is carried out.
 Predictive maintenance is often deferred: equipment is allowed to continue functioning despite degradation until a certain minimum percentage of function is reached, after which it is restored to full working order.
 This is typically a more cost-effective solution, as the equipment is not maintained until it is absolutely necessary.
 Reactive maintenance should not be deferred unless it is a completely non-critical piece of equipment, such as the aforementioned light bulb.

 Corrective maintenance is just one of the ways in which different maintenance strategies can be categorized and defined.
-To learn more about other ways, contact Proaxion® today or explore the many other informative articles hosted here on our site.
+To learn more about other ways, contact Proaxion® today or explore many other informative articles.